 Guyot died at home after a long battle with diabetes and heart disease.
 Friends who had spoken with him in recent weeks said he was elated at having seen the reelection of President Obama, of whom he was an ardent supporter.
 He told the AFRO he voted early because he wanted to make sure his vote was counted as his health failed.Read More

-SNCC’s first Chairman, 1960.
-Attended SNCC's founding conference in Raleigh, NC in April 1960.
-Former 4-term Mayor of Washington, DC, and 4-term member of the Washington, DC City Council.
+Marion Barry, SNCC’s first Chairman, died November 23, 2014 in Washington, DC, age 78.
+In April 1960 he attended SNCC's founding conference in Raleigh, NC , representing the Nashville Student Movement, and was elected chair of the new organization by the delegates.
+He was a former 4-term Mayor of Washington, DC, and 4-term member of the Washington, DC City Council.